zwhitchcox/tezt/README.md

 })
 ```

-### Why?

-My use case is pretty simple.
-I wanted to use VS Code's debugger with jest or mocha, but I couldn't figure out how to get that to work.
-I've also had bad luck with those libraries in the past, I feel, because they try to do too much, and bugs can be hard to trace.
-This is just a simple library with about 200 lines of code that anyone can use or understand.

-You can also feel free to fork and make it your own.
-Because of its simplicity, there aren't many places where you're pigeon holed into the design of a colossal project and can't even figure out how it works.

-I wrote this library as I needed it, and that was literally faster than trying to get mocha or jest to work.

 ### Use With VS Code

 Speaking of launch configurations, this is the `launch.json` I use to run my tests with VS Code's debugger: